nationalarchives/tdr-local-aws/README.md

 The app runs an akka-http server which returns fake Cognito tokens that are accepted by [S3 ninja].

-To run the app from the command line, run:
+To run the app from the command line, set the environment variables ACCESS_KEY and SECRET_KEY to the values [here](https://github.com/scireum/s3ninja/blob/master/src/main/resources/application.conf#L34) and run

 ```
 sbt localCognito/run
 ```

-Or run the `FakeCognitoServer` object from IntelliJ.
+Or run the `FakeCognitoServer` object from IntelliJ with the environment variables set.

 By default, the app runs on port 4600.